UCL/rsd-engineeringcourse/session10/08performance.md

 ### Show me the boids

-Visualisation is a useful tool for checking that our code is behaving as expected.
-After making changes, we'll re-run our animation to check the flocking boids:
+Visualisation is useful for checking that our code is behaving as expected.
+After refactoring, we'll re-run our animation to check the flocking boids:

 ![Snapshot of the boids animation](session10/figures/visualise_boids.png)